steamship-core/python-client/docs/packages/index.rst

 Developing new Packages
 -----------------------

-For those interested in developing packages, see :ref:`Developing Packages and Plugins`.
+For those interested in developing packages, see :ref:`Developing Packages and Plugins<DevelopingPackagesAndPlugins>`.